AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 ## Implementation details

 `actors` in Swift are implemented as `actor` types.
 Similar to how you define `class`es, `enum`s, and `struct`s, you declare an actor by using the `actor` keyword.
-Actors are reference types, meaning that their behaviors are most similar to `class`es than `struct`s.
+Actors are reference types, meaning that their behaviors are more similar to `class`es than `struct`s.
 Which makes complete sense if you think about it, as actors are all about hiding shared *mutable* state that other types may need to access.
 The main differences between `actor`s and `class`es is that actors implement all the synchronization mechanisms behind the scenes, their data is isolated from the rest of the program, and `actor`s cannot inherit or be inherited from, although they can conform to protocols and be extended.

 Thanks to the fact that actors are integrated deeply into the Swift compiler, Swift will do a lot to protect you against code that may run haywire due to its concurrency needs.